Pawventures

 • TSA Security: You will need to remove your cat from the carrier to walk through the metal detector.
 The carrier goes through the X-ray machine separately.
 Put a harness and leash on your cat before reaching security.
 Hold your cat firmly or ask for a private screening room if your cat is skittish.

 • After security: Find a quiet corner away from the gate area.
-Do not open the carrier until you are in a controlled environment.
+Do not open the carrier until you are in a fully controlled environment.

 During the Flight